quick2063706271/DonateNow/README.md

 ```

 ### View from Browser
 Proceed to http://localhost:6001 in the browser and login with the user credentials.
+&nbsp;

 ### Deploy with Docker
 ```